Atrix256/RandomCode/WebGLPBR/Readme.txt

 * have a camera matrix
 * have object matrices?

-* a decent automatic way of hooking up shader constants (uniforms)
+* a decent automatic way of making vertex formats and vertex output to pixel input.

+* Blog posts with code and images along the way?
+ * or at end, re-walk the path knowing the right place to end up

 ===== LATER =====